 In this article, we’re going to take a look at 23 online resources where you can find educational videos and university-level courses available for free.

-23 Places to Take Free Online Courses
+22 Places To Take Free Online Courses

 Courses offered online for free are often called Massive Open Online Courses (MOOCs), and taking these classes is similar to (but not the same as) getting an online degree.
 The key difference is that you most likely won’t earn any type of academic credit for your coursework, though some classes may offer a certificate of completion.
-Still, the skills that you can learn in a free online class could easily help you get a raise at work, decide whether or not you’re ready for a career change or even take up a new hobby.
+Still, the skills that you can learn in a free online class could help you get a raise at work, decide whether or not you’re ready for a career change or even take up a new hobby.

 To find an online class that’s right for you, begin by browsing open courses available through the websites listed below, arranged by category.
 You’ll find thousands of topics on popular sites including Coursera, EdX and Udemy.
 If you already know what subject you’re interested in studying, start there.